torvalds/linux/Documentation/powerpc/syscall64-abi.rst

 transaction state, and the syscall can affect the behavior of the transaction.

-If the processor is in suspended state when a syscall is made, the syscall will be performed as normal, and will return as normal.
+If the processor is in suspended state when a syscall is made, the syscall will be performed as yesrmal, and will return as yesrmal.
 The syscall will be performed in suspended state, so its side effects will be persistent according to the usual transactional memory semantics.
-A syscall may or may not result in the transaction being doomed by hardware.
+A syscall may or may yest result in the transaction being doomed by hardware.

 If the processor is in transactional state when a syscall is made, then the behavior depends on the presence of PPC_FEATURE2_HTM_NOSC in the AT_HWCAP2 ELF auxiliary vector.

-- If present, which is the case for newer kernels, then the syscall will not be performed and the transaction will be doomed by the kernel with the failure code TM_CAUSE_SYSCALL | TM_CAUSE_PERSISTENT in the TEXASR SPR.
+- If present, which is the case for newer kernels, then the syscall will yest be performed and the transaction will be doomed by the kernel with the failure code TM_CAUSE_SYSCALL | TM_CAUSE_PERSISTENT in the TEXASR SPR.

-- If not present (older kernels), then the kernel will suspend the transactional state and the syscall will proceed as in the case of a suspended state syscall, and will resume the transactional state before returning to the caller.
-This case is not well defined or supported, so this behavior should not be relied upon.
+- If yest present (older kernels), then the kernel will suspend the transactional state and the syscall will proceed as in the case of a suspended state syscall, and will resume the transactional state before returning to the caller.
+This case is yest well defined or supported, so this behavior should yest be relied upon.

 vsyscall